For International Students

 Social Security Number

-If you are an international exchange student holding a J-1 visa, you are generally eligible to work on campus (J-1 international exchange students must consult the office of Study Abroad for eligibility requirements).
-In order to qualify for a SSN, you must have or be offered a position of employment on campus.
-(Note: International students in J-1 student status are permitted to work on campus up to only 20 hours per week while the University is in session).
+In order to qualify for a Social Security Number, you must have been offered a position of employment.
+(Note: International students are permitted to work on campus up to 20 hours per week while the University is in session).

-International students who are eligible for a SSN must apply in person at a Social Security Administration Office.
-Valid, official documents required at the time of application include a signed letter of employment or job offer from a UNC Asheville department, a signed letter from the Study Abroad office, a DS-2019, passport, I-94 and J-1 visa.
+International students who are eligible for a Social Security Number may apply online before setting up an appointment at a Social Security Administration Office.
+Valid, official documents required at the time of application include a signed letter of employment or job offer from a UNC Asheville department, a signed letter from the Study Abroad office, and a DS-2019 or I 20, passport, visa and most recent I-94 record.

-For more information, please visit the U.S. Social Security Administration website or Asheville’s local Social Security Administration office:
+For more information, please visit Applying for a Social Security Number for the First Time or Asheville’s local Social Security Administration office:

 800 Centre Park Drive